symbolicdata/symbolicdata.github.io/Using.Git.markdown

 and you can switch between both branches with 'git checkout'.
 Project members (with proper SSH access) can freely push their changes to the repo symbolicdata@symbolicdata.org:git/symbolicdata that will be synced from time to time with the public Repo.

 #### What's about a development model?

-Within another project we discussed the git-branch development model <http://nvie.com/posts/a-successful-git-branching-model>

-It looks quite reasonable, so my proposal is to follow these standards also with symbolicdata.